 PingID SDK’s multifactor authentication mechanism includes:

-- Adding an out of band (OOB) MFA element to the authentication.
+- Adding an out of band (OOB) MFA element to mobile based authentication.

 - Transaction approval using PingID SDK.